-One way to construe Question 1 is to ask for the class of rings over which every projective module is free, or over which every finitely generated projective module is free.
+Question 1 may be construed in various ways.
+One way is to ask for the class of rings over which every projective module is free, or over which every finitely generated projective module is free.
 I actually do not myself know a complete answer to this question, but there are many interesting and important special cases.